rozgo/Open-Transactions/testwallet/API-README.txt

 make -f Makefile.API [TRANSPORT=XmlRpc] LANGUAGE=csharp

+This builds the shared lib:
+libotapi.so

-This builds the shared lib libotapi.so.
-Use otapi.cs in your C-Sharp project.
+-- Use otapi.cs in your C-Sharp project.

 --------------------------------